nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 # Working with Git Notes
-Smart Git supports the [git notes](../GitConcepts/GitNotes.md) feature available in Git, which allows metadata to be associated with a commit.
+Smart Git supports the [git notes](../GitConcepts/GitNotes.md) feature available in Git, which allows additional information such as metadata to be associated with a commit.

-If required, Multiple notes can be associated with a commit by creating separate categories for each type of note.
+Notes can be used for many different purposes, such as:
+- For storing reference information to requirements (as an alternative to using [BugTraq](../Integrations/Bugtraq-links-to-issue-trackers.md) to link to a ticketing in a commit message)
+- Linking peer or AI code review comments to a commit e.g. [git-appraise](https://github.com/google/git-appraise) without requiring additional persistence in a git hosting service such as GitHub or Bitbucket.
+- SmartGit's AI commit annotation **TODO LINK** feature makes use of notes to store AI-generated annotation markers.

+Although git's notes feature only allows one note per commit per category, if required, additional categories can be to allow multiple notes can be associated with the same commit.
+**TODO LINK TO Marc's Integrations/Notes config*

-SmartGit's Git supports the following notes features:
+SmartGit's git notes support includes the following features:
 - The ability to add and remove notes through the UI
 - The ability to add new categories of note [through configuration](../Integrations/Notes.md)
 - The ability to synchronize notes with a remove using the **Other Refs** section of the **Branches View**